Siteation/magento2-module-storeinfo/README.md

 ### Get Store info in your own block.

-First get the viewmodal in you template.
+First get the viewmodal in your template.

 _See the previous sample for the xml solution._
-_And the `store-address.phtml` for how to call it._
+_And the `store-address.phtml` for on how to call the viewmodal._

 By default you can get the following the basic contact data found in `general/store_information` and `trans_email/ident_general`.